Mount Chocorua: Paintings

 Early 19th century painters of Chocorua included Thomas Cole, who used the mountain again and again in his paintings as his vision of America and the human experience evolved.
 Cole is considered a founder of the Hudson River School of American artists, which to a considerable extent overlapped with the "White Mountain School" of painters.

 Among the hundreds of artists who have painted Chocorua are Asher Brown Durand, Benjamin Champney, Thomas Doughty, Aaron Draper Shattuck, David Johnson, Albert Bierstadt, Sanford Gifford, Alfred Thompson Bricher, John Marin, E. E. Cummings, and Frank Stella.
 Among the most notable artists who have painted in the White Mountains was John Frederick Kensett (1816–1872).
 A painter of the Hudson River School, his Mount Chocorua (1864–1866) typifies American Luminism.

+The Hartwell Memorial Window depicting Mount Chocorua, designed by Tiffany Studios as a commission in honor of Frederick Hartwell, is installed in the Art Institute of Chicago.
+Originally housed in the Central Baptist Church of Providence, Rhode Island, it was relocated in 2018.
+The window was inspired by the view from the Hartwell family home.